Girls hoops: No. 3 Carmel hands No. 1 Homestead its first loss

 “Where are No. 4 and No. 12?”

-All week long, the No. 3 Greyhounds prepared for the Spartans duo of Karissa McLaughlin and Madisen Parker that scored a combined 58 points earlier this week against No. 5 Lawrence North.
+All week long, the No. 3 Greyhounds prepared for the Spartans duo of Madisen Parker (No. 4) and Karissa McLaughlin (No. 12) that scored a combined 58 points earlier this week against No. 5 Lawrence North.
 On Saturday, they were held to a combined 26 points, and Carmel pulled out a 56-54 win in overtime.

 Amy Dilk led the Greyhounds (14-2) in scoring with a game-high 28 points.
 She scored 14 of her team’s 21 first-half points and hit 4-of-6 free throws in overtime.